deadpixi/mtm/README.rst

 It has four major features/princples:

 Simplicity
-    There are three commands (change focus, split, close).
+    There are only a few commands, two of which are hardly ever used.
     There are no modes, no dozens of commands, no crazy feature list.

 Compatibility
     mtm emulates a classic ANSI text terminal.
 That means it should